tommasomoretti/nameless-analytics-reporting-tables/README.md

 ## Table functions
 ### Users raw latest
 This is the schema of the Users raw latest table function.

+### Events
+This is the schema of the Events table function.

 ### Users